 Are there any proven Alzheimer's prevention strategies?

 Not yet.
-But there's strong evidence that several factors associated with leading a healthy lifestyle may play a role in reducing your risk of Alzheimer's disease and other types of dementia.
-However, more research is needed before any of these factors can be considered a proven strategy to prevent Alzheimer's disease.
+But there's strong evidence that healthy lifestyle habits — such as diet, exercise and not smoking — may play a role in reducing your risk of Alzheimer's disease and other types of dementia.
+However, more research is needed before any of these lifestyle factors can be considered a proven strategy to prevent Alzheimer's disease.

-While more research is needed to confirm specific Alzheimer's prevention strategies, here are some steps that promote good overall health:
+More research is needed before experts know specific ways to prevent Alzheimer's.
+But here are some steps that promote good overall brain health:

 Jonathan Graff-Radford, M.D.